johnnygreeney/CardanoForTheMasses/Chapter-4-Shelley.md

 Each slot has a slot leader who oversees adding blocks to the chain and passing them on to the next slot leader.
 To prevent hostile efforts to undermine the protocol, each new slot leader is obliged to treat the final few blocks of the incoming chain as transitory, with only the chain before the predetermined number of transient blocks being deemed resolved.
 This is also known as the settlement delay.
 This means, among other things, that a stakeholder may be offline and still be synchronized to the blockchain, as long as the latency isn’t longer than the settlement delay.

-Each network node in the Ouroboros protocol keeps a copy of both the transaction mempool, where new transactions are inserted if they are consistent with current ones, and the blockchain.
+Each network node in the Ouroboros protocol keeps a copy of both the transaction mempool,[^9] where new transactions are inserted if they are consistent with current ones, and the blockchain.
 When a node becomes aware of a newer, more legitimate chain, the locally stored blockchain is replaced.

 The disadvantages of Ouroboros Classic were that it was vulnerable to adaptive attackers — a real-world danger that was addressed in Ouroboros Praos – and that there was no safe means for a new member to bootstrap from the blockchain, which is addressed with Ouroboros Genesis.

-**Ouroboros BFT**
+**Ouroboros BFT**[^10]

 Following ‘Classic’ was the Ouroboros BFT paper in 2018 (deployed in May 2020).
 Cardano employed the Ouroboros BFT (Byzantine Fault Tolerance) protocol during the Byron reboot, which was the transfer of the old Cardano codebase to the new.
 Ouroboros BFT aided in the preparation of Cardano’s release of Shelley, with it, decentralization.